azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_AzureServiceSecurity.md

 ![00_ServiceSecurity_OP_Folder](../Images/00_ServiceSecurity_OP_Folder.PNG)

 We can now examine the CSV file to see the control summary.
-(It opens by default in XLS and you can use "Format as Table", "Hide Columns", "Filter", etc., to quickly look at controls that have "Failed" or ones that are marked "Verify" (latter represents controls that need manual confirmations).
+(It opens by default in XLS and you can use "Format as Table", "Hide Columns", "Filter", etc., to quickly look at the controls that have "Failed" or the ones that are marked "Verify" (latter represents controls that need manual confirmations).

 ![00_Service_Status_OP_CSV](../Images/00_Service_Status_OP_CSV.PNG)